CLOSED CHURCHES WITHIN THE

 Presbyterians erected the first church building in Shickshinny in 1860 at a

 cost of $800 – shared equally by the two denominations.
-The building was used by all denominations,
+The building was used by all denominations, but gradually became strictly Methodist

-in that denomination until choosing not to participate in the 1939 Methodist
+remained an active force in that denomination until choosing not to participate

-and its long-time pastor Rev. Archie Birdsall also declined to join other
+point the congregation and its long-time pastor Rev. Archie Birdsall also

-Methodist Protestant dissenters that formed the Bible Protestant denomination
+declined to join other Methodist Protestant dissenters that formed the Bible

-and became an independent congregation.
+Protestant denomination and became an independent congregation.

 Final disposition: